krzysztofslusarski/jvm-gc-logs-analyzer/README.md

 * For JDK 11+ decorators: level,tags,time,uptime are needed, check sample Xlog configuration below.
 * UI is optimized for Full HD resolution.
 * There is no exception handling at all :)

+## How to contribute

+* If you have any idea what other charts/tables I can add please create an issue with explanation why this new feature may be helpful
+* If you have logs that doesn't work create an issue with logs included